 Chyluria causes people to pass urine that is milky white.
 Other symptoms include pain during urination, blood in the urine and more frequent urination.

 Doctors use a combination of imaging and laboratory tests to diagnose chyluria.
 Tests may include:

 Additionally, lymphatic imaging modalities, such as intranodal lymphangiography and dynamic contrast magnetic resonance lymphangiography, might be used to determine the exact source of the lymphatic leak.

 Treatment of chyluria depends on its cause.
-At The Children’s Hospital of Philadelphia and The Hospital of the University of Pennsylvania, patients are treated by a team of experts who specialize in lymphatic imaging and interventions through the Center for Lymphatic Imaging and Interventions.
+Patients are treated by a team of experts who specialize in lymphatic imaging and interventions through the Jill and Mark Fishman Center for Lymphatic Disorders.
 The team will determine the best treatment approach for each patient’s condition.

 When lymphatic imaging is able demonstrate the source of the leak leading to chyluria it can be sealed using an embolization procedure.

 Many patients with chyluria can be cured.
 Still, some causes of chyluria are more challenging.
 Experts at the Lymphatic Center have been developing new imaging and treatment options for these patients.

 Most of the follow-up care will be done by your or your child’s primary physician in coordination with our team for special needs related to the procedure or the lymphatic disorder.
 This can include recommendations for new medications, medication weans or diet recommendations.

 Reviewed by Yoav Dori, MD, PhD